 A Gigantum Dataset is a particularly formatted Git repository, similar to a Project, for the sole purpose of managing data.
 While Datasets share many features and UI elements with Projects, they are fundamentally different in that only metadata is stored in the Dataset's repository, instead of the actual file content.
 This provides many benefits, including fast sync times, incremental downloads, and the ability to de-duplicate files across versions and Projects.

-An example Dataset
+An example Dataset in Gigantum

 With Datasets, the actual management and storage of data is delegated to the Dataset's storage backend, which can easily be modified to integrate with various existing services.
 This design allows Datasets to be flexible and act as an integrator for many different methods and places that data is stored, all through a single user interface that continues to "level the playing field" when it comes to skills required to perform data analysis.